BDC Hamburger Icon

 “We’re number two.
 We try harder.” – Avis

 This USP is effective because it transforms Avis’s weakness into a sign of positivity.
-The car rental brand doesn’t want to be stuck at No. 2, and it has managed to convince customers it will give its all to move up.
+The car rental brand doesn’t want to be stuck at No.2, and it has managed to convince customers it will give its all to move up.
 The best part?
 Avis expresses all of this in six short words.

 “Love your beverage.
 Or let us know, we’ll make it right.” – Starbucks

 Starbucks isn’t the cheapest coffee brand out there, nor is it the most luxurious.
-So how do you transform a brand that’s somewhere in the middle to the world’s most popular coffee chain?
-It taps into what all coffee lovers expect – a drink tailored to their specific tastes.
+So, how do you transform a brand that’s somewhere in the middle to the world’s most popular coffee chain?
+It taps into what all coffee lovers expect: a drink tailored to their specific tastes.
 This is Starbucks’ USP, and the company nailed it.

 “Sheer driving pleasure.” – BMW

 Nothing more needs to be said.
 BMW knows what it’s good at, and it communicates that message effectively.
+The company is known for luxury, superior performance and excellent engineering, which is why customers choose it over less expensive brands.

 Shane Barker is a digital marketing consultant that specializes in sales funnels, targeted traffic and website conversions.
 He has consulted with Fortune 500 companies, Influencers with digital products, and a number of A-List celebrities.